FinleyMcIlwaine/github-classroom-tester/README.md

 # GitHub Classroom Tester

-Haskell application that runs GitHub classroom autograding test commands locally.
+Haskell and Go applications that run GitHub classroom autograding test commands locally.

 ## Install and Use